Phoneutria: Medical significance

 Spider mouth parts are adapted to envenomate very small prey; they are not well adapted to attacking large mammals such as humans.
-Some believe that various spiders which use venom mainly to kill prey, such as Phoneutria, can deliver a "dry" bite in defense, purposely conserving their venom, in contrast to the more primitive spider-like Atrax which usually delivers a full load.
+Some believe that various spiders which use venom mainly to kill prey, such as Phoneutria, can deliver a "dry" bite in defence, purposely conserving their venom, in contrast to the more primitive spider-like Atrax which usually delivers a full load.
 A study in March 2009 suggests that Phoneutria inject venom in approximately one-third of their bites, and only a small quantity in one-third of those cases.
 Another study similarly suggested that only 2.3% of bites (mainly in children) were serious enough to require antivenom.
 Research in this area is hindered by the difficulty of identifying particular species.
 Nevertheless, there are a few well-attested instances of death.
 In one case, a single spider, positively identified as a Phoneutria by Wolfgang Bücherl, killed two children in São Sebastião.
 Fatalities are usually attributed to respiratory arrest, secondary to systemic effects, or directly to envenoming.
 Systemic effects occur in 9% to 27% of cases; symptoms at the site are more frequent, occurring from 83% to 96% of cases.
 The severity of the cases can be related to the sex of the spider, since the male produces less venom and is less lethal than the females, except for P. boliviensis, in which the male is more toxic.
 Symptoms may appear within 10 to 20 minutes after the bite, and death within two to six hours, during which severe pain radiates to the rest of the limb and systemic effects include tachycardia, increased blood pressure, vertigo, fever, sweating, visual disturbances, nausea, vomiting, difficulty breathing and paralysis.
 Death is usually caused by respiratory arrest.
 These spiders seem to produce a smaller amount of venom during cold months (June to September), a minimum of 0.03 mg, an average of 0.44 mg, and a maximum of 1.84 mg during the summer months.
 The maximum amount observed among individuals was 3.10 mg (October 26), 4 mg (November 3), 5 mg (November 4) and 8 mg (October 31).
 7 mg of dried venom is enough to kill 500 mice subcutaneously and 1,000 intravenously.